-You can get excellent insight into legal transcription and Janet Shaughnessy’s Transcribe Anywhere legal transcription course by taking her free four-lesson mini course here.
+You can get excellent insight into legal transcription and Janet Shaughnessy’s Transcribe Anywhere legal transcription course by taking her free seven-lesson mini course here.

 The other online transcription program recommended by AAERT is BlueLedge.
 You can learn more about BlueLedge here.

 Legal Transcription Certificate